Preparing 25Live for Optimal Use with Publisher - Data Preparation

 Installing the 25Live SharePoint Web Part

-There are any number of preparatory decisions that must be made before implementing live calendars using 25Live Publisher.
+There are many decisions that must be made before implementing calendars using 25Live Publisher.
 These decisions determine which data elements must be built, what security must be set, and what additional modifications must be made to your 25Live environment.
-25Live calendar feeds may be built using any data element that is searchable including locations, event types, event categories, resources, and organizations.
-Which data element, or elements, you choose will depend on the events you want to group in a 25Live calendar.
+Calendar feeds may be built using any data element that is searchable including locations, event types, event categories, resources, and organizations.
+The element(s) you choose will determine which events display on your 25Live calendar.

 Planning for Live Calendars

-Before you begin to build data structures and searches to publish event feeds for 25Live Publisher to consume, you need to determine which calendars you need to build and in what order.
-Common calendars include: major events that you want to promote to the general public, academic calendars, athletics calendars, student life calendars, and other similar institutional-wide calendars.
-Additionally, academic departments and committees will likely eventually be interested in having calendars on their web pages.
-Prior to making any decisions about how to structure data elements for calendaring, you need to undertake some important planning steps:
+Before you begin building data structures and searches for event feeds, you need to determine which calendars you'll need.
+Common calendars highlight academic, athletic, or student life events, as well as major events that you want to promote to the general public.
+Additionally, academic departments and committees may be interested in having calendars on their web pages.

-3. Select one calendar to become your prototype, or first calendar (focus your efforts on building, styling, and publishing that initial calendar before you move on to other calendars),
+• Focus your efforts on building, styling, and publishing that initial calendar before you move on to others

-4. Set a schedule of release dates for each critical calendar, realizing that the additional calendar release dates may move depending on how long it takes you to prepare your initial calendar for release, and
+• Keep in mind that additional calendar release dates may get pushed back depending on how long it takes to prepare your initial calendar for release

 Keep in mind that your initial calendar will be the most time-consuming calendar – you are having to learn how to effectively search for and publish events as calendar feeds, select and build calendars, and style those calendars so that they look like part of the campus website.
 Many of the decisions you make on this initial calendar will save time as you build future calendars.